 A Brief History of Bitcoin

 As mentioned, bitcoin is based in part on some electronic currency concepts that have been around for some time.
 But bitcoin itself first emerged when someone going by the name Satoshi Nakamoto authored a whitepaper about it late in 2008.
-Nakamoto released it as functioning open source software soon thereafter, in January 2009, and bitcoin became a tradable asset.
+Nakamoto released it as functioning open-source software soon thereafter, in January 2009, and bitcoin became a tradable asset.

-Since then, bitcoin’s advancement and evolution has been gradual but fascinating.
+Since then, bitcoin’s advancement and evolution have been gradual but fascinating.
 Through the spring of 2011, a single bitcoin was still worth less than $1.
-By the fall of 2013, it had spiked to near $1,000 for the first time.
+By the fall of 2013, it had spiked to nearly $1,000 for the first time.
 This would remain a high point during a few years of volatility and uncertainty, until early 2017 when bitcoin launched past the $1,000 mark and kept climbing.
 As of October 2017, it had reached a new all-time high of just over $5,800.

 Throughout this brief history, we have seen a steadily expanding list of companies working alongside bitcoin, as well as merchants accepting it as payment.
 There are now numerous bitcoin exchanges, wallets, and reference points designed to assist those who wish to use the cryptocurrency, and more merchants both online and through brick-and-mortar stores are allowing bitcoin payments.

 Generally speaking, cryptocurrency works a little bit differently than many people might expect.
 As mentioned, you can think of cryptocurrency coins as blocks of data rather than as tangible forms of wealth.
 Here, we’ll cover how the bitcoin system specifically operates.